diego-chacon16/text-generation-NLP/README.md

-# text-generation-NLP
+## Text Generation with Python and Keras

-Text Generation Model using an LSTM based model
++ Text Generation Model using an LSTM based model